loafey/master-thesis/Thesis/1.0. Introduction/Related Work.typ

 // @hofmann2000 presents a way to compile a linearly typed first-order>l is to
 // create efficient machine code, the virtual machine can not be a target language
 // either.
+//
+A lot of research has gone into researching linear logic, and linear logic in programming languages.
+Not much research has been done however in actually implementing functional system-level linear languages.

 In the previous year (2024), Nordmark wrote his master's thesis "Towards a practical execution model for functional languages with linear types" @nordmark2024.
-This work can be seen as a predecessor of the work presented here in this thesis, and is similar in nature to this thesis.
+This work can be seen as some sort of predecessor of the work presented here in this thesis, and is similar in nature to this thesis.

 Nordmark compiled a similar language to #ln to an untyped byte code, which ran in a custom made virtual machine.
-This is in quite the contrast to our own, where we have instead aimed for a more lower level approach.
+This is in contrast to our own implementation, where we instead compile #ln to machine code, running directly on a machine without the need of a virtual machine.
+While using a virtual machine works, we deemed that this was not low-level enough for a system-level language.